 Next, from the top menu select Image – > Apply Image

 Repeat two to three times until you see that the layer mask is showing white in just the highlighted area you’re trying to correct.

 Shown Here on Curves 3.

-Now any adjustments you do with your curve will only be shown in the highlights of your layer masks.
-I usually start with just a slight dip in my curve and that's often all you need.
+Now any adjustments you do to your curve will only be shown in the highlights of your layer masks.
+I usually start with just a slight dip in my curve and that’s often all you need.

 The Corrected Image